-- (iii) Information flows and meetings - (a) setting the agenda, convening, facilitating proper conduct and recording proceedings and decisions of the Board and Board Committees; and - (b) ensuring an appropriate level of communication between the Board and its Committees and between senior management and the NEDs. - (iv) Regulatory compliance - (a) ensuring statutory and meeting records of the Company are properly maintained; and - (b) ensuring relevant disclosures, submissions and filings are made in a timely manner to the regulators on behalf of the Company and the Board. - (v) Stakeholder communication - (a) managing processes pertaining to the annual shareholder meeting; and - (b) serve as a focal point for stakeholders' communication and engagement on corporate governance issues.
+(iv) Regulatory compliance ensuring statutory and meeting records of the Company are properly maintained; and (b) ensuring relevant disclosures, submissions and filings are made in a timely manner to the regulators on behalf of the Company and the Board. (v) Stakeholder communication (a) managing processes pertaining to the annual shareholder meeting; and (b) serve as a focal point for stakeholders' communication and engagement on corporate governance issues.
 The duties of the Company Secretaries are detailed in Appendix B of the Board Charter.

-For year 2017, the key activities of the Company Secretaries in providing support to the Board included:

-- (i) providing updates to the Board and Management on the Companies Act 2016 ("CA 2016"), Malaysian Code on Corporate Governance 2017 ("MCCG"), revised Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities") and Corporate Governance Guide (3rd Edition) together with an analysis of the Company's status of compliance and relevant action plans. - (ii) coordinating the induction for the new Independent Director who joined the Board in April 2017 with Management, and briefing to the Directors by internal and external parties held in conjunction with the scheduled Board meeting.
-The list of training attended by Directors in 2017 is disclosed on pages 63 and 64 of the 2017 Annual Report. - (iii) organising the Company's Annual General Meeting ("AGM") held in May 2017 and electronic poll voting for the first time for the Company.
+For year 2018, the key activities of the Company Secretaries in providing support to the Board included: (i) providing updates to the Board and Management on the amendments to Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities"), Corporate Governance Guide (3rd Edition), Best Practice Guide on Annual General Meetings ("AGM") for Listed Issuers and ASEAN Corporate Governance Scorecard 2017 together with an analysis of the Company's status of compliance and relevant action plans. (ii) coordinating briefings to the Directors by internal and external parties held in conjunction with the scheduled Board meeting.
+Briefing to Mr Gary Neal Christenson by Management on BAB Group was conducted as part of the induction programme for new directors.
+The list of training attended by Directors in 2018 is disclosed on pages 47 and 48 of the 2018 Annual Report. (ii) reviewing and proposing amendments to the Company's Memorandum & Articles to be in line with Companies Act 2016, MMLR and other relevant regulations. (iv) organising the Company's AGM held in May 2018.
 Based on an annual assessment done, the Board is satisfied with the overall performance and support by the Companies Secretaries in facilitating the effectiveness of the Board function.
 The areas of improvement for the Company Secretaries include ensuring the relevant meeting documents are distributed to Directors in a timely manner.

-Explanation for departure

-Not applicable

-Large companies are req to complete the columns • Non-large companies are encouraged
+Explanation for : departure Not applicable Large companies are require to complete the columns be ed to complete the columns below.
+Non-large companies are encouraged low. - Measure :

-Measure

-Timeframe
+Timeframe :